-What you will want to do is to go into your Google My Business profile listing, update your contact information with your call tracking number as the primary number, and then add the business’s mainline as an additional number.
+What you will want to do is to go into your Google My Business profile listing, update your contact information with your name address and phone call tracking number as the primary number, and then add the business’s mainline as an additional number.

-Adding your main business number, i.e., the ones to which all your calls are forward, ensure that it stays connected with your GMB and other listings.
+Adding your business’s main line and business number, i.e., the ones to which all your calls are forward, ensure that it stays connected with your GMB and other listings.

 Even if you go ahead and verify the GMB page, then check for NAP consistency on all your business’s listings, update social media profile and update your website, it is important to track the success of your marketing activities.